Written by Shannon,

 Vitamins or supplements are widely available in many different shapes and sizes, and it can be overwhelming to assess all of the options by yourself, especially if you are not entirely sure where to start.

-This is your complete guide to over the counter options when it comes to anxiety, and the top seven choices that may bring you great results.
+This is your complete guide to over-the-counter anxiety medication options and the top seven choices that may bring you results.
+Just remember that the best anxiety medications will be prescribed by a psychiatric provider.

 7 vitamins and supplements for anxiety

-Over-the-counter anxiety treatment options aren’t often the first recommended option as treatment options like prescription medications and therapy are usually most effective; however, these OTC options can work to supplement these two main methods very well.
+Over-the-counter anxiety treatment options aren’t often the first recommended option as treatment options like prescription medications and therapy are usually the most effective; however, these OTC options can work to supplement these two main treatment methods as examples of complementary and alternative medicines.

 Some OTC vitamins and supplements may be effective at reducing symptoms of anxiety, but it is always important to consult your provider before you start taking a new vitamin or supplement, especially if you are taking any other medications.